 RV Rental Costs:

-RV rental costs are split between the rental fee, and camping fees.
-They will vary depending on; (1) what kind of RV you need and how many beds, and (2) whether you want power and water hook ups at campsites.
+RV rental costs are split between the rental fee and campsite fees.
+These will vary depending on the type of RV you want to rent and whether you want power and water hook ups at campsites.

 Hint: To drive down costs, locate free RV campsites.